Rani ki Vav: Architecture

 Rani ki vav is considered to be one of the finest and largest examples of stepwell architecture in Gujarat.
-It was built at the height of craftsmens’ ability in stepwell construction and the Maru-Gurjara architecture style, reflecting mastery of this complex technique and a beauty of detail and proportions.
+It was built at the height of artisans’ expertise in stepwell construction and in the Maru-Gurjara architecture style, reflecting mastery of this complex technique and the beauty of its detail and proportions.
 The architecture and sculptures are similar to the Vimalavasahi temple on Mount Abu and Sun temple at Modhera.

-It is classified as a Nanda-type stepwell.
+Following medieval texts such as the Aparājitapṛcchā, Rani ki Vav is classified as a Nanda stepwell, defined as having a single entrance (eka-vaktra) and three pavilion towers.
+It represents a variation of the Nanda class, incorporating lateral staircases within its straight stepped corridor.
+These lateral flights shorten the overall corridor length and provide direct access to the lower levels.
 It measures approximately 65 m long, 20 m wide and 28 m deep.
 The fourth level is the deepest and leads into a rectangular tank 9.5 m by 9.4 m, at a depth of 23 m.
 The entrance is located in the east, while the well is located at the westernmost end and consists of a shaft 10 m in diameter and 30 m deep.
 The stepwell is divided into seven levels of stairs, which lead down to a deep, circular well.
 A stepped corridor is compartmentalized at regular intervals with pillared, multistorey pavilions.
-The walls, pillars, columns, brackets and beams are ornamented with carvings and scrollwork.
+The walls, pillars, columns, brackets, and beams are ornamented with carvings and scrollwork.
 The niches in the side walls are ornamented with delicate figures and sculptures.
 There are 212 pillars in the stepwell.